zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/09-sinhala-google.md

 He does not feel special "means if one has mastered these three dimensions If it happens first, if it calms down, if it calms down, if it is unfit to be born He would not have been shaken in these three dimensions if he had been burned at the stake.
-Not shaken Whether the person is equal or superior or inferior or “a Not for me "means not for me.
+Not shaken Whether the person is equal or superior or inferior or "a Not for me "means not for me.

 [Msdiv 78] (# msdiv78) # msdiv78 .ref .msdiv} (9 - 9)